Dream Academy: Live finale

 Early fan voting occurred on Weverse from November 10–17 and then live voting occurred for the first 30 minutes of the finale.
-Fan votes, a panel of three Hybe x Geffen executives, and the input of both labels' CEOs were used to decide the winners.
-The six slots in the final girl group, named "Katseye", went to Sophia, Lara, Yoonchae, Megan, Daniela, and Manon, eliminating the other four contestants: Samara, Emily, Ezrela and Marquise.
+Fan votes, a panel of three Hybe/Geffen executives, and the input of both labels' CEOs were used to decide the winners.
+The six slots in the final girl group, named Katseye, went to Sophia, Lara, Yoonchae, Megan, Daniela, and Manon, eliminating the other four contestants: Samara, Emily, Ezrela and Marquise.

 Netflix series

-The full process of the international girl group's creation has been documented along the way and has been released as a Netflix series on August 21, 2024.
-Pop Star Academy: Katseye was directed by Nadia Hallgren and explores the contestants' training and development throughout the project.
+The process of Katseye's creation throughout the series was recorded and released as a Netflix documentary series on August 21, 2024.
+Pop Star Academy: Katseye was directed by Nadia Hallgren, and explores the contestants' training and development throughout the project.
 It was produced by Hybe, Interscope Films, and Boardwalk Pictures.